andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 Of course, we are going to use Remix!
 However, for this guide it actually doesn't matter what code runs on the Cloudflare Workers.
 You can use a [Hono](https://hono.dev/) REST API or any other app running on Cloudflare Workers.

 Note that Remix's official `cloudflare-workers` template is not yet running on Vite.
-The alternative would be the `vite-cloudflare` template, which uses Cloudflare Pages, which I personally haven't used.
-To keep it simple, I am sticking with the `cloudflare-workers` template for this guide.
+If you want to use the latest Vite template, you can use `vite-cloudflare` instead, which uses Cloudflare Pages.
+I personally haven't used Cloudflare Pages and to keep it simple, I am sticking with the `cloudflare-workers` template for this guide.

-### Deploy your app via wrangler
+## Deploy your app via wrangler

-Once you have your Remix app initiated, we use [wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line interface (CLI), to deploy our app to Cloudflare.
+Once you have your Remix app initiated, use [wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line interface (CLI), to deploy our app to Cloudflare.
 For this, just follow the instructions in the README.
 It should be as easy as [installing wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/), [creating a Cloudflare account](https://dash.cloudflare.com/sign-up), and running `npm run deploy`.

 Great, we have our Remix app up and running on Cloudflare! 🎉 But wait, how does Terraform fit into the picture?

-### Inspecting wrangler.toml
+## Inspecting wrangler.toml

 Let's inspect the `wrangler.toml` file in the root of your Remix project.
-It contains the configuration options used by `wrangler` to deploy the Cloudflare Workers script, including a `name` entry.
-This is the name of the Workers script that will be created or updated when you run `wrangler deploy`.
-I named mine `remix-terraform-cloudflare` after my test repository (this is a heads-up for later).
+It contains the configuration options used by `wrangler` to deploy the Cloudflare Workers script.
 We can already configure many aspects of our Workers script via `wrangler.toml` ([see docs](https://developers.cloudflare.com/workers/wrangler/configuration/)), including [Custom Domains](https://developers.cloudflare.com/workers/wrangler/configuration/#custom-domains), [Routes](https://developers.cloudflare.com/workers/wrangler/configuration/#routes), [environment variables](https://developers.cloudflare.com/workers/wrangler/configuration/#environment-variables), D1 databases, Durable Objects, KV stores and more!
 So why would we need Terraform if Cloudflare's own CLI tool and configuration options allow us to do all of this?

 ## Why Terraform

-Terraform can be used to provision and manage infrastructure across different providers and clouds.
-This allows you to use one tool (Terraform) to manage and automate all of your infrastructure requirements.
+Terraform is definitely overkill for most weekend projects and meant for bigger organizations, where it is used to provision and manage infrastructure and settings across different providers and clouds.
+This allows you to use one tool (Terraform) to manage and automate all of your infrastructure.
 For Cloudflare, the Terraform configuration options go far beyond provisioning a single Workers environment.
-Personally, I really was interested in Terraform because of it's secret management capabilities.
+You can go as far as manage your organization, employee access, API tokens, and more.
+Personally, I was mostly interested in Terraform because of secret management.

 One downside of `wrangler.toml` is that it doesn't accept environment variables to inject secrets.
 As I want to build in public, I want to showcase my infrastructure configuration as code without leaking my Cloudflare Workers secrets and other potentially sensitive information (account id, zone id).
-I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault), offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform `apply` runs.
+I didn't like the idea to add `wrangler.toml` to `.gitignore`.
+I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault), offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform runs.

-Of course, Terraform is meant for bigger organizations that operate across several clouds where it is used to provision employee access across cloud platforms, manage API tokens, execute infra migrations, and much more.
-Terraform is definitely overkill for most side-projects but, I also have to say that, after the initial painful first setup, I really enjoy using it!

-## Setup Terraform
+## Set up Terraform

 Let's start by installing the `terraform` CLI.
 You can find the installation instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform).